MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_Starter.md

     ![Connections for import of solution.](../media/connections-for-solution-added.png)

 1. Click **Import**.

     The solution will import in the background.
+This may take a few minutes.
 Wait until the import has completed.

     ![Solution imported.](../media/solution-imported.png)